traefik/traefik/docs/content/routing/overview.md

 _Optional, Default="30s"_

-`dialTimeout` defines the timeout when dialing the backend TCP service.
-If zero, no timeout exists.
+`dialTimeout` is the maximum duration allowed for a connection to a backend server to be established.
+Zero means no timeout.

 ```yaml tab="File (YAML)"
 ## Static configuration